flydog-sdr/docs/docs/en/README.md

 home: true
 heroImage: /flydog-sdr.png
 heroText: FlyDog SDR
-tagline: The first batch of FlyDog SDR is now sold out and the second batch will be available soon...
+tagline: We DO NOT recommend you to buy this SDR now, because of the increase in the price of materials, we have increased the price.
+BTW, the second generation will be available this year...
 #tagline: Functionality and Performance are ready, it's time to place an order.
 #actionText: 🛒 Purchase Now
 #actionLink: https://www.aliexpress.com/item/1005001965682869.html